looker-open-source/campaign_manager_block/readme.md

 ### DV360 Data Structure and Schema

+Note: if you are interested in using the DV360 Block, please contact maxwellreid@google.com, zevl@google.com, and annajenkins@google.com

+DV360 data is exported through Transfer Services in the format of three flat tables (a single file for impressions, clicks, and activities).
+All Data Transfer Files are stored as comma separated values (CSV).
+The only difference to Campaign Manager is that all fields prefixed with dbm_ are DV360 fields, populated only for impressions/clicks/conversions served through DV360.

 Please Note: Version 1 of this block was released without references to DV360-specific match-files because they are not available from DTS.
 In order to incorporate data from match files, including campaign metadata, inventory look-up tables, etc., please work with your GMP and Looker account teams.
 We are investigating options for getting DV360 match files into BQ in a consistent format and will release an updated version of the block when we do.

 Some visualizations in the DV360 dashboards are dependent on Contribution To Performance.
 This metric is determined by calculating the KPI selected under Metric Selector if the attibute you're looking at (IO, Exchange, Site, etc.) was never included in the campaign, insertion order, or line item.
 The percent change between the actual KPI value and the KPI value without that attribute is then calculated to determine the increase or decrease in performance that attribute is resposible.